IIITLucknowSWEngg/CSITTeam014/Assignment1/Project_Scope_and_Methodology.md

 ---

 ## **2. Objectives**
-- **User-Centric Experience**: Develop an intuitive and user-friendly interface for common payment tasks.
+- **2.1 User-Centric Experience**: Develop an intuitive and user-friendly interface for common payment tasks.
-- **Secure Transactions**: Implement strong encryption and fraud prevention measures to ensure data security.
+- **2.2 Secure Transactions**: Implement strong encryption and fraud prevention measures to ensure data security.
-- **Scalability and Reliability**: Build a system capable of handling high transaction volumes without downtime.
+- **2.3 Scalability and Reliability**: Build a system capable of handling high transaction volumes without downtime.
-- **Seamless Payment Integration**: Enable smooth UPI transactions, bill payments, and mobile recharges.
+- **2.4 Seamless Payment Integration**: Enable smooth UPI transactions, bill payments, and mobile recharges.
-- **Customer Support**: Provide support resources and self-help tools to assist users.
+- **2.5 Customer Support**: Provide support resources and self-help tools to assist users.

 ---

 ## **3. Scope Description**
 The scope outlines the key features, boundaries, and exclusions for the project.

-### **In-Scope Features**
+### **3.1 In-Scope Features**
-- **UPI Transactions**: Enable users to send and receive payments through UPI.
+- **3.1.1 UPI Transactions**: Enable users to send and receive payments through UPI.
-- **Bill Payments**: Support payments for utility bills (electricity, water, gas, etc.).
+- **3.1.2 Bill Payments**: Support payments for utility bills (electricity, water, gas, etc.).
-- **Mobile Recharges**: Allow users to recharge prepaid mobile numbers.
+- **3.1.3 Mobile Recharges**: Allow users to recharge prepaid mobile numbers.
-- **Bank Account Management**: Facilitate secure linking and management of user bank accounts.
+- **3.1.4 Bank Account Management**: Facilitate secure linking and management of user bank accounts.
-- **Transaction History**: Maintain detailed transaction records for user reference.
+- **3.1.5 Transaction History**: Maintain detailed transaction records for user reference.
-- **Notifications**: Send real-time updates and alerts for successful payments, failures, and important notices.
+- **3.1.6 Notifications**: Send real-time updates and alerts for successful payments, failures, and important notices.

-### **Out-of-Scope Features**
+### **3.2 Out-of-Scope Features**
-- **Advanced Financial Services**: No support for investments, loans, or credit services.
+- **3.2.1 Advanced Financial Services**: No support for investments, loans, or credit services.
-- **Loyalty and Reward Programs**: No cashbacks, points, or reward systems.
+- **3.2.2 Loyalty and Reward Programs**: No cashbacks, points, or reward systems.
-- **Offline Payments**: No support for offline QR-based payments.
+- **3.2.3 Offline Payments**: No support for offline QR-based payments.
-- **International Payments**: No support for cross-border payments or foreign currency transactions.
+- **3.2.4 International Payments**: No support for cross-border payments or foreign currency transactions.
-- **Multi-Language Support**: No support for multilingual interfaces or localization.
+- **3.2.5 Multi-Language Support**: No support for multilingual interfaces or localization.
-- **Advanced Analytics and Reports**: No provision for in-depth financial analytics or custom reports.
+- **3.2.6 Advanced Analytics and Reports**: No provision for in-depth financial analytics or custom reports.
-- **Cryptocurrency Transactions**: No integration with blockchain or support for crypto payments.
+- **3.2.7 Cryptocurrency Transactions**: No integration with blockchain or support for crypto payments.
-- **Custom Payment Schedules**: No feature to schedule recurring payments or subscriptions.
+- **3.2.8 Custom Payment Schedules**: No feature to schedule recurring payments or subscriptions.
-- **Account Aggregation**: No aggregation of multiple bank accounts into a single dashboard.
+- **3.2.9 Account Aggregation**: No aggregation of multiple bank accounts into a single dashboard.
-- **Customizable Themes**: No ability for users to customize the app’s appearance or themes.
+- **3.2.10 Customizable Themes**: No ability for users to customize the app’s appearance or themes.
-- **AI-Powered Chatbots**: No AI-based customer support chatbot integration.
+- **3.2.11 AI-Powered Chatbots**: No AI-based customer support chatbot integration.
-- **Third-Party Integrations**: No integrations with e-commerce platforms or external apps.
+- **3.2.12 Third-Party Integrations**: No integrations with e-commerce platforms or external apps.
 -
 ---

 ## **4. Deliverables**
 The project deliverables are the tangible outputs at each phase of the project.

-- **Discovery Phase Deliverables**:
+- **4.1 Discovery Phase Deliverables**:
   - Project charter
   - Product backlog with prioritized features and user stories

-- **Design and Development Deliverables**:
+- **4.2 Design and Development Deliverables**:
   - Wireframes and UI/UX prototypes
   - Secure API integrations for UPI, bill payments, and bank linking
   - Payment gateway integration and transaction flow implementation

-- **Testing and QA Deliverables**:
+- **4.3 Testing and QA Deliverables**:
   - Unit test cases and test reports
   - Integration and end-to-end testing results
   - Vulnerability and security audit reports

-- **Deployment Deliverables**:
+- **4.4 Deployment Deliverables**:
   - CI/CD pipeline for continuous deployment
   - User support documentation and FAQs
   - Release notes for each version update

-- **Post-Deployment Deliverables**:
+- **4.5 Post-Deployment Deliverables**:
   - Bug-fix reports
   - Performance monitoring and error tracking tools
   - Feature enhancement requests based on user feedback